LeonardoFurtado/LeonardoFurtado/README.md

 - 2025 Goals: Learn more about domain-driven design.
 - reading: [Refactoring](https://martinfowler.com/books/refactoring.html)

-I used to be a software engineer research at college mainly focused on social aspects of software development, you can see my previous work in this field [here](https://leonardofurtado.com/archive/)
+I used to be a software engineer researcher at college, mainly focused on social aspects of software development, you can see my previous work in this field [here](https://leonardofurtado.com/archive/)

 <br/>